Year One: How I Did It

 How did I did I grow my blog so quickly?

-What started as an easy way to share cookie recipes with my friends has grown into a second full time job.
+What started as a small little hobby has grown into a second full time job.
 With a full time job during the day, I spend over 30 hours at night and on the weekends on SBA.
 Call me crazy, but I truly live and breathe it.
 I’m a

 It’s tough to juggle both jobs, but I would not trade it for the world.